DS-Homebrew/libslim/README.md

 #### `SLIM_DMA_CACHE_STORE`

-**Default:** `1` (Enabled)
+**Default:** `0` (Disabled)

 Configures whether or not to use DMA copies to write to the cache.
-Disable if you are having issues with FIFO, DMA saturation, or memory corruption issues.
+May result in a speedup for frequent disk access, but is disabled by default.

 ### Runtime Configuration API